babak-mahmoudabadi/note2freq/README.md

 - . => End of a music segment

 for example: O3L12CDEDCDL05ECC. is a commandstring. <br>
-After create input file, you should run following command for generating BASIC source code: python note2freq.py NoteFileName OutputFileName
+After creating input file, you should run following command for generating BASIC source code: python note2freq.py NoteFileName OutputFileName

 references: